nanoc/nanoc.app/content/docs/getting-started.md

 >
 > ## This is an H2 in a blockquote</code></pre>

 To tell nanoc to format the home page as Markdown, let nanoc run it through the `kramdown` filter.
 For this, the `Rules` file is used.
+This file specifies the processing instructions for all items.

+The `Rules` file contains a bit of Ruby code like this:

+<pre title="The original compilation rule"><code class="language-ruby">
+compile '*' do
+  if item.binary?
+    # don’t filter binary items
+  else
+    filter :erb
+    layout 'default'
+  end
+end</code></pre>

+This is a _compilation_ rule, which means it will define how an item is processed.
+The string argument defines what items will be processed using this rule.
+The `*` wildcard matches zero or more characters, so in this case, all items will be processed using this rule.
+Inside the block, there is a check whether the item is binary (e.g. an image) or not (e.g. a HTML page or a CSS stylesheet).
+If the item is binary, nothing happens--the item is left unchanged.
+If the item is not binary, the `:erb` filter is run, after which the `default` layout is applied.

+The `Rules` file also contains a call to `route`, and it looks similar to the call to `compile`:

+<pre title="The original routing rule"><code class="language-ruby">
+route '*' do
+  if item.binary?
+    # Write item with identifier /foo/ to /foo.ext
+    item.identifier.chop + '.' + item[:extension]
+  else
+    # Write item with identifier /foo/ to /foo/index.html
+    item.identifier + 'index.html'
+  end
+end</code></pre>

+This is a _routing_ rule, and therefore it defines where an item is written to once it is processed.
+Again, the string argument defines which items will be processed using this rule, and the `*` wildcard means it will apply to all items.

+Inside the block, we check whether the item is binary or not.
+None of the items in the site are, so the items will be written to identifier + 'index.html'`

+* * *

-This file specifies all processing instructions for all items.
-It consists of a series of rules, which in turn consist of three parts:
+The `Rules` file consists of a series of rules, which in turn consist of three parts:

 *rule type*
 : This can be `compile` (which specifies the filters and layouts to apply), `route` (which specifies where a compiled page should be written to) or `layout` (which specifies the filter to use for a given layout).